paulleepro/self-ui-kit/README.md

 ## Auth

-This repo is set up to use keycloak.
-The `src/auth` folder contains utilities for different authentication strategies.
+This repo is set up to use AWS Cognito.

 ## Tests